yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 Close < longStop * (1-os1/100)
 Then
 begin
+crossind = true;
 Sell longbuyingPower1 Shares Next Bar at Market;
 end;

-//close 2st long position with trail start moving cross back if marketposition = 1 //there is long position open and
+//close long position with trail start moving cross back if marketposition = 1 //there is long position open and
-(close/entryprice-1)*100 >= SmallbaseProfit1
+(close/entryprice-1)*100 >= SmallbaseProfit
 and
 barssinceentry > 1
 //and